solygambas/next-projects/README.md

 - presenting user profile information and listings.
 - offering capabilities for editing and deleting listings.
 - integrating React Toastify for displaying user-friendly notifications.
+- integrating Mapbox to handle geocoding and maps.
+- implementing a bookmarking system that enables users to save their favorite properties.
+- adding social share buttons using react-share.

 ## Acknowledgments